 Perspective students apply for admission to Victoria College by completing an online application at www.applytexas.org.
 Admission to Victoria College does not guarantee admission to specific courses or programs.
-Prerequisites are required for some courses and admission requirements for certain programs differ from general admission requirements.
+Admission requirements for certain programs differ from general admission requirements.
 Students should refer to the specific Allied Health or Career and Technical degree plan for selective admission requirements.